jplone/AR-Framework/README.md

 ### Dependency

-In order to use our framework in your project, please add the following dependency to your `gradle.build` file:
+In order to use our framework in your project, please add the following dependency to your `build.gradle` files:

+In Project `build.gradle` file:
 ```javascript
 allprojects {
     repositories {